PIVODIO-Inc/python-pnote/specification.md

 Sorting rule:
 - Events are sorted by ascending start.
-- If multiple events share the same start, NoteEvents come before ControlEvents.
+- If multiple events share the same start, ControlEvents come before NoteEvents.
+- ControlEvents at the same start are sorted alphabetically by name, then value.
 - NoteEvents at the same start are sorted by pitch, high → low.